Understanding and Improving Hyperbolic Deep Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{Hyperbolic deep learning } has progressed quickly from early hyperbolic neural networks and Riemannian optimization~\citep{HyperbolicNNs, RiemannianOptimization}, which \citet{HyperbolicDeepRL} adapt to RL.
 Parameter redundancy in Poincaré Ball MLR was reduced by \citet{HyperbolicNNpp}.
 Fully hyperbolic architectures on the Hyperboloid now include transformers and convolutional networks, as well as a Hyperboloid MLR layer~\citep{FullyHyperbolicNNs, FullyHyperbolicCNNs}. \citet{PascalSurveyHyperbolicCV} survey this literature from a vision perspective.
 Optimization and numerical stability have been analyzed independently~\citep{NumericalStabilityHyper, ClippedHyperbolicClassifiers}.
-We study optimization problems of hyperbolic networks within RL and propose a principled solution.

-\textbf{Reinforcement learning. } We focus on PPO~\citep{PPO}, which remains under active study~\citep{WhatMattersForOnPolicy,NoRepresentationNoTrust} because of its strong performance.
+We study optimization problems of hyperbolic networks within RL and propose a principled solution.\\ \textbf{Reinforcement learning. } We focus on PPO~\citep{PPO}, which remains under active study~\citep{WhatMattersForOnPolicy,NoRepresentationNoTrust} because of its strong performance.
 Several works show that regularization can improve deep RL training; with LayerNorm being widely adopted in the deep RL~\citep{DeepRLThatMatters, LayerNorm, LyleUnderstandingPlasticity, NaumannBRO, LeeSimBa, PQNSimplifyingDeepTD}.
 Instead, we regularize our agent using RMSNorm~\citep{RMSNorm}, preventing interference with hyperbolic representations.
 A separate line of research is stabilizing value function learning via categorical objectives~\citep{C51Distributional, MuZero, HLGaussOriginal, StopRegressing}, which we extend to hyperbolic PPO.